-There are a number of food outlets along Queens Drive with varying opening times.
+There are a number of food outlets in Saundersfoot or at Coppet Hall with varying opening times.
 However, it is unlikely that they will be open very early so consider bringing a thermos with you.
 We will not be providing any extra catering facilities apart from those already in the area.
-There is a small Budgens supermarket with everything you might need, including Costa Coffee, next door to Exmouth Rowing Club.
-Budgens is open from 7am until 10pm.
+There is a small Tesco Express with everything you might need by Saundersfoot harbour.
+Tesco is open from 7am until 11pm.